ISISDataPolicy/policy/data_policy.md

 2.6 The term ‘experimental team’ includes the PI and any other person to whom the PI designates the right to access resultant raw data, facility generated reduced and associated metadata.

-2.7 The term ‘on-line catalogue’ pertains to a computer database of metadata containing links to raw data files, that can be accessed by a variety of methods, including (but not limited to) www-based browsers.
+2.7 The term ‘on-line catalogue’ pertains to a computer database of metadata containing links to raw data files, that can be accessed by a variety of methods, including (but not limited to) web browsers.

 2.8 The term ‘DAaaS’ stands for Data Analysis as a Service and pertains to a platform that users can access to manually analyse and reduce data.